Dietary cholesterol-induced changes of protein kinase C and the effect of vitamin E in rabbit aortic smooth muscle cells

 Sirikci Ö., Ozer N., Azzi A.

-• Anahtar Kelimeler: atherosclerosis, vitamin E, protein kinase C, smooth muscle cells, LOW-DENSITY-LIPOPROTEIN, D-ALPHA-TOCOPHEROL, CARDIOVASCULAR-DISEASE, E CONSUMPTION, ATHEROSCLEROSIS, PROLIFERATION, INHIBITION, ARTERIOSCLEROSIS, PATHOGENESIS, LESIONS
+• Keywords: atherosclerosis, vitamin E, protein kinase C, smooth muscle cells, LOW-DENSITY-LIPOPROTEIN, D-ALPHA-TOCOPHEROL, CARDIOVASCULAR-DISEASE, E CONSUMPTION, ATHEROSCLEROSIS, PROLIFERATION, INHIBITION, ARTERIOSCLEROSIS, PATHOGENESIS, LESIONS

 The changes occurring in smooth muscle cells during the development of atherosclerosis in rabbits fed 2% cholesterol and the effect of vitamin E treatment were investigated.
 Ex-vivo smooth muscle cells obtained from the aorta of cholesterol-fed rabbits exhibited a 2-fold increase of protein kinase C expression and activity.
 The cholesterol induced changes in protein kinase C were equally present in the membrane bound and cytosolic fraction of the enzyme.
 The amount of a control protein cc-actin was not affected in smooth muscle cell by the high cholesterol diet treatment, indicating that protein kinase C increase was specific.
 The increase of protein kinase C expression and activity was not significantly affected by vitamin E treatment although a constant trend was noted.
 The data are discussed in the light of previous smooth muscle cell in vitro experiments.